Which of the following is a prominent bone marking found on the m... | Channels for Pearson+

 Multiple Choice

-Which of the following is a prominent bone marking found on the maxilla?
+Which of the following is a prominent bone marking found on the mandible?

 A